Talk to us 01204 238 046

 Finally, when it comes to health and social care bids, there should be a strong focus on how your solution maximises positive outcomes for Service Users.
 Therefore, don’t forget the ‘human element’ alongside talking about elements such as your key systems, innovations and cost efficiencies.

-What To Include When Proposal Writing
+What To Include When Tender Writing

 Your bid writing strategy will be different depending on the requirements of each health and social care tender.
 However, there is a range of common winning strategies you can apply, whether you’re supplying residential home care for a local council or working on a new IT system for the NHS.
 These include:

-Benefits-Driven content
+Benefits-Driven Content

 It’s important to make sure your bid is compelling as well as compliant.
 All too often, bidders will fail or lose out to competitors because they simply list what they are going to deliver.
 This is fine as a start and the compliance element is important to reassure the evaluators.
 But they’d also like to know how your proposal is going to benefit those who will be using your service, i.e, the Service Users.
 Focusing on benefits should also make your proposal more engaging and compelling.
 To make your benefits more obvious when writing, we always recommend stating the benefit before the feature within a sentence.